short-number/short-number.github.io/docs/versions/4.x/configurations/language.md

 ---
 outline: deep
-title: Configurations - 4.x
+title: Language Configurations - 4.x
-description: Learn how to configure Short Number library in your application
+description: Learn how to configure Short Number library in your application for a particular language
 ---

-# Configurations
+# Language Configurations
 Learn how to configure Short Number by changing language and overwriting translations.

 ## Change Language